To prevent hazardous conditions, follow these safety recommendations while working with this equipment:

 – Turn off power to the room using the emergency power-off switch.

-– Determine the condition of the viction and send another person to get medical aid or call for help.
+– Determine the condition of the victim and send another person to get medical aid or call for help.

 – Determine if the person needs rescue breathing or external cardiac compressions; then take appropriate action.

-The following safety warning statements apply to all hardware procedures involving the Cisco Fourth-Generation T1/E1 Voice and WAN Network Interface Module for Cisco 4451-X Integrated Services Router.
-Translations of these warnings are available in the Cisco Network Modules and Interface Cards Regulatory Compliance and Safety Information document, which ships with all individual Cisco Fourth-Generation T1/E1 Voice and WAN Network Interface Module orders, and is also available online.
+The following safety warning statements apply to all hardware procedures involving the SM-X-NIM-ADPTR for Cisco 4300 and 4400 series ISRs.
+Translations of these warnings are available in the Cisco Network Modules and Interface Cards Regulatory Compliance and Safety Information document, which ships with all individual NIM orders, and is also available on Cisco.com.

 Warning IMPORTANT SAFETY INSTRUCTIONS